silverstripe/sspak/README.md

 ## Installation

-You can run the installation script one of two ways.
+You can run the installation script one of three ways.

+### Composer

+You can install this package globally with Composer (ensure your composer bin is in your system path):

+    $> composer global require silverstripe/sspak

 ### cURL